-As we progress toward modern times, the modes of cooking and food consumption have constantly evolved.
-These activities have earned a social meaning, it is not about the food anymore, but the good party being thrown depicts power, wealth, and sophistication.
+As we progress toward modern times, the modes of cooking and food consumption have evolved continuously.
+These activities have earned a social meaning, it is not about the food anymore, but the excellent party being thrown depicts power, wealth, and sophistication.

 Aside from the discovery of writing, the discovery of fire was one of the important developments in the history of humanity.
 The fire had many advantages during those times.
 It was used to fend off attackers, light their villages, and can be an instrument of war.